YugAjmera/navros_pkg/workflow.md

 **Note** : Before launching amcl node slam_gmapping node has to be killed.
 Fixed Frame while mapping has to be odom.
 While estimating robot position, Fixed Frame has to be map.

+13. RVIZ config files added in "rviz" folder.

 ### Path Planning

-13. Created a launch file "move_base.launch" to launch the move_base node and perform path planning.
+14. Created a launch file "move_base.launch" to launch the move_base node and perform path planning.
 All parameters are listed in the param folder.
+Set **2D Nav Goal** on RVIZ and the robot will start moving to the goal.